 - A. Characteristics.
 [No change.]

 - B. Accessory uses.
-Accessory uses include play areas, cafeterias, recreational and sport facilities, athletic fields, auditoriums, food membership distribution, and before- or after-school daycare.
+Accessory uses include play areas, cafeterias, recreational and sport facilities, athletic fields, auditoriums, and before- or after-school daycare.
+Food membership distribution is an accessory use that is subject to additional regulations.

 - C. Examples.
 [No change.]

 - D. Exceptions.
 [No change.]